 What causes them?

 Headaches can be caused by a variety of factors.
 Stress, lack of sleep or poor diet are usually the main factors, often indicating what are called tension headaches.
-Tension headaches are caused by the muscles in your face, scalp, neck, and/or shoulders contracting and causing pain.
+These are caused by the muscles in your face, scalp, neck, and/or shoulders contracting and causing pain.
 Migraines, which tend to be quite severe, are thought to be caused by changes in your nervous system and by imbalances in neurotransmitters (which help send messages inside the brain).
 Migraines can be triggered by hormonal changes, food sensitivities, and even odors.
 It is not uncommon for some people to experience tension-migraines as well.
 Sinus headaches are less common, are caused by bacterial infection, and usually appear after an upper respiratory infection.
 Cluster headaches, least common of all, tend to appear in 'clusters' over the course of a few days, weeks or months, with long periods of relief that can last for years.
-Cluster headaches are sometimes the result of alcohol use, usually last for a short period of time, and often start while you are asleep.
+Cluster types are sometimes the result of alcohol use, usually last for a short period of time, and often start while you are asleep.

 Your doctor will likely treat your tension headaches with pain relievers such as acetaminophen and anti-inflammatories such as ibuprofen.
-Sinus headaches require antibiotics, while cluster headaches often require medications such as lithium, calcium channel blockers, steroids, and even some migraine-relieving medications.
+Sinus types require antibiotics, while cluster headaches often require medications such as lithium, calcium channel blockers, steroids, and even some migraine-relieving medications.
 Migraines themselves can be treated in a variety of ways: mild migraines can often be subdued with acetaminophen or ibuprofen, and more severe migraines may call for something with added codeine.
 Triptans are a class of drugs that can be very effective in treating existing migraines, and some drugs (such as beta-blockers, calcium channel blockers, and anti-depressants) can be taken preventatively for migraines.

 How can natural medicine help?